glaszig/SZTextView/README.md

 Your iOS project.
 (Tested on iOS versions 5.0 and 6.1)

+> **Note**: This is ARC-enabled code.
+You'll need Xcode 4.2 and OS X 10.6, at least.

 ## Installation

 The easiest way would be to clone this repo and add the project to your Xcode workspace.